lightstep/opentelemetry-examples/collector/hadoop/README.md

   make wordcount
 ``

-`docker-compose` creates a docker network that can be found by running `docker network list`, e.g. `dockerhadoop_default`.
+`docker-compose` creates a docker network that can be found by running `docker network list`, e.g. `hadoop_integrations`.

 Run `docker network inspect` on the network (e.g. `hadoop_integrations`) to find the IP the hadoop interfaces are published on.
 Access these interfaces with the following URLs: